Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Introduction

-To summarize, our contributions are three-fold.
-(1) We are the first to study cognition-level spatiotemporal representation learning.
-We exploit the rich semantics from script knowledge which is naturally along with the video, rendering a flexible pre-training method that can easily apply to uncurated video data in the real world.
-(2) We introduce a novel pretext task for video pre-training, namely, Turning to Video for Transcript Sorting (TVTS).
-It promotes the capability of the video encoder in learning transferable video representations to perform temporal commonsense reasoning.
-(3) We conduct comprehensive comparisons with advanced methods.
-Our pre-trained model exhibits strong out-of-the-box spatiotemporal representations on downstream action recognition tasks, especially the relatively large-scale and the most challenging SSV2~\citep{ssv2}.
+To summarize, our contributions are three-fold. (\textbf{i}) We exploit the rich semantics from script knowledge which is naturally along with the video, rendering a flexible pre-training method that can easily apply to uncurated video data in the real world. (\textbf{ii}) We introduce a novel pretext task for video pre-training, namely, Turning to Video for Transcript Sorting (TVTS).
+It promotes the capability of the model in learning transferable spatiotemporal video representations. (\textbf{iii}) We conduct comprehensive comparisons with advanced methods.
+Our pre-trained model exhibits strong out-of-the-box spatiotemporal representations on downstream action recognition tasks, especially the relatively large-scale and the most challenging SSV2~\cite{ssv2}.
 We also achieve state-of-the-art performances on eight common video datasets in terms of fine-tuning.